Possessed777/lol-queue-dodger/README.md

 # lol-queue-dodger

+NO LONGER WORKING (PATCH 11.12), if you have a new method, feel free to share.

 I take no credits for this.

 Riot may be able to detect the usage of this and punish you in the future, so You've been warned.